Flu vaccine FAQs

 Enhanced flu vaccines have been developed to give better protection against flu to older people.
 Enhanced vaccines include:

-• vaccines that contain an ‘adjuvant’ — an ingredient designed to increase the immune-system’s response to the vaccine
+- vaccines that contain an 'adjuvant' — an ingredient designed to increase your immune system's response to the vaccine

-There are 2 enhanced flu vaccines available for older people in 2024:
+There are 2 enhanced flu vaccines available for older people:

 Can I get the flu vaccine if I have an egg allergy?

-The influenza vaccine is typically grown in chicken’s eggs.
-But the amount of egg protein that remains in the vaccine is tiny.
+The influenza vaccine is typically grown in chicken's eggs.
+But the amount of egg protein in the vaccine is tiny.

 The Australasian Society of Clinical Immunology and Allergy (ASCIA) says both adults and children with egg allergy can be safely vaccinated against the flu.

 The risk of anaphylaxis (severe allergic reaction) after vaccination is very low.
-It’s estimated to affect fewer than 2 people for every 1 million doses.
+It's estimated to affect less than 1 person in every 1 million doses.

-It’s also rare for people with egg allergy to experience side effects after getting the flu shot, such as hives, wheezing, vomiting or abdominal pain.
+It's also rare for people with egg allergy to experience side effects after getting the flu shot, such as:

-If you are concerned, ask your doctor if you (or your child) can be observed for 30 minutes after receiving the vaccine.
-Staff usually observe people for 15 minutes after vaccination.
+If you're concerned, ask your doctor if you can be observed (watched) for 30 minutes after getting the vaccine.
+Staff usually watch people for 15 minutes after vaccination.

 What is the cell-based influenza vaccine and is it better than egg-based vaccines?